What to Know About Dual Diagnosis and Rapid Detox

 Some of the most common disorders that occur with addiction include:

 There is a strong link between addiction and other mental or emotional disorders.

 Often, a person has attempted to cope with symptoms of the original mental health problem for a long time.
 They may become tired of experiencing emotional turmoil and try to self-medicate with drugs.
-This often leads to an addiction which coincides with the psychological issues.
+This often leads to an addiction that coincides with psychological issues.

 Regardless of which disorder developed first, addiction and mental health are related.
 The whole individual must be treated based on their individual history, medical and emotional conditions.
-The addiction is a symptom and cannot be treated as a separate diagnosis.
-Likewise, providers must treat mental health conditions in order for a person to successfully remain opioid free.
+Addiction is a symptom and cannot be treated as a separate diagnosis.
+Likewise, providers must treat mental health conditions in order for a person to successfully remain opioid-free.

 What is Rapid Detox?

 Rapid detox is an anesthesia-assisted medical treatment that speeds up the opiate withdrawal process.
 While comfortably sedated by a qualified anesthesiologist, the opioids are removed from the brain receptors using IV medications.
 You wake up opioid-free and with a milder level of symptoms compared to traditional detox.

 Traditional detox is a slow process where opiates naturally and gradually leave your system.
 You typically experience the full severity and length of withdrawal symptoms.
 The process can take weeks and a physician may monitor your physical health.

 However, Rapid detox is a much faster method.
 Instead of weeks, detox is completed within a couple of hours.
 You can be opioid-free and back to work within a week or two.